CEO & REPRESENTATIVE DIRECTOR

 Connor manages Langley Esquire’s content creation, helping to shape and produce much of the company’s communications.
 He supports client projects in finance, technology, and healthcare.
 Connor previously worked as a journalist at Nikkei Shimbun and Bloomberg News in Tokyo, and has covered the Finance Ministry, economic policy and politics.
 He is fluent in both English and Japanese.

-Kelly is Langley Esquire’s chief digital strategist and manages the company’s sales & marketing.
-He has led company projects in energy, finance, healthcare, and technology.
-Kelly is also the Director of Public Relations at the Yokosuka Council of Asia Pacific Studies, an NPO dedicated to enhancing dialogue on defense & security issues in the Indo-Pacific.
+Kelly Langley is a Director at Tokyo-based public affairs consultancy Langley Esquire.
+He manages operations and leads client projects for government affairs services in sectors including technology, energy, and finance.
+Kelly is also the Chairman of the American Chamber of Commerce’s Task Force on Innovation Leadership, and the Director of Public Relations at the Yokosuka Council of Asia Pacific Studies, an NPO dedicated to enhancing dialogue on defense and security issues in the Indo-Pacific.
+A graduate of GLOBIS University, he holds an MBA with a focus on venture management and finance.
 He is fluent in English and Japanese.